wdawson/okta.github.io/_source/_posts/2018-09-14-how-to-get-more-users-to-enable-2fa-on-their-accounts.md

 Even more concerning, the same report found that only ~56% of people even knew what 2FA was before they took the survey. *Let that sink in a moment.* While you and I likely have 2FA enabled on all of our accounts right now, the majority of average internet users do not even know what 2FA even is!
 Certainly, they won't go about enabling it on their accounts if they don't know that it exists.

 For those who do know that 2FA exists, many still can't identify it when they see it.
-Pew Research Center conducted a [cybersecurity quiz](http://www.pewinternet.org/2017/03/22/what-the-public-knows-about-cybersecurity/) in which only 10% of users could correctly identify two-step authentication when presented with a set of options including a code sent to an email account, a reCaptcha, some knowledge-based security questions, and one of those ridiculous “security image” prompts.
+Pew Research Center conducted a [cybersecurity quiz](http://www.pewinternet.org/2017/03/22/what-the-public-knows-about-cybersecurity/) in which only 10% of users could correctly identify two-step authentication when presented with a set of options including a code sent to an email account, a reCaptcha, some knowledge-based security questions, and one of those ridiculous "security image" prompts.

 **There is a fundamental education gap between the majority of internet users and the tech literate when it comes to 2FA.**